Seravo/wp-vagrant/README.md

 ### Create a Vagrant image on your machine

-First make sure you have the latest baseimages on your system by running `vagrant box update`.
+First make sure you have the latest Ubuntu base images on your system by running `vagrant box update`.

+Then build the Seravo Vagrant box using:
 ```
 make rebuild
 make package.box
 ```

+Test locally the seravo/wordpress-beta box after running `make import`.

 To publish the box on on Vagrant Cloud you can upload manually at https://app.vagrantup.com/seravo/boxes/wordpress.